openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 technical and community management elements.
 Both dimensions of the role are equally important.

-All, non-deprecated, components of the Open edX project must have a named maintainer.
-When no such maintainer exists, this will be considered an urgent problem to solve.
+All, non-deprecated, components of the Open edX project must have one or more named maintainers.
+When no such maintainers exists, this will be considered an urgent problem to solve.

 This OEP proposes a formal definition of the role of maintainer that will open to all qualified Open edX community members.
 Maintainers